 Messaging at Oakland Zoo aviaries educates guests about exotic birds, what they need to thrive, and why they are not suitable as pets.

-Our team assisted the U.S. Fish and Wildlife Service (USFWS) with the rescue of confiscated invertebrates, reptiles such as monitor lizards and caiman alligators, birds, and mammals (including a fennec fox) from the illegal wildlife trade, drug busts, and seizures.
-Next, we provided veterinary and rehabilitation services, followed by a forever home, either at Oakland Zoo or at a reputable sanctuary.
+Oakland Zoo assists the U.S. Fish and Wildlife Service (USFWS) with the rescue of confiscated invertebrates, reptiles such as monitor lizards and caiman alligators, birds, and mammals (including a fennec fox) from the illegal wildlife trade, drug busts, and seizures.
+We provide veterinary and rehabilitation services, followed by a forever home, either at Oakland Zoo or at a reputable sanctuary.

 At the request of California Department of Fish and Wildlife (CDFW), Oakland Zoo takes in rescued wildlife that require specialized triage or care—services that are not available at other facilities.
 In addition to providing care, we also find forever homes for them if they cannot be released back into the wild.